pu2clr/SI4844/examples/README.md

-# Example using the SI4844 Library for Arduino
+# Examples of using the SI4844 Library for Arduino

 This folder has a set of examples that might help you in your project.